ShehabAhmed-Gui/OpenMedia/README.md

 # OpenMedia
 ## _Media Player Application_
-OpenMedia is a media player application. plays local videos from your computer.
+OpenMedia is a media player application. plays local media files from your computer.

 ## Features
 - OpenMedia saves settings such as volume level, playlist items, etc...
-- Very easy to use - Add a bunch of videos from your computer or set it as your preferred application for videos, and that's it OpenMedia will play it.
+- Very easy to use - Add a bunch of media files from your computer or set it as your preferred application for videos and music, and that's it OpenMedia will play it.
 - Loud volume, increasing the volume to 100 will have a louder sound compared to online video players.
 - Frame-preview feature when hovering over the video slider.
+- Cross-platform, OpenMedia is available for Linux and Windows as for now.

 ## Links